OpenInternet/Infuse/content/learning-path/4/module-4.en.md

 current_user = users["user1"]  # Simulate a user with write permission
 target_username = "user2"  # Simulate the target user

-# Try to delete the victim's profile
+# Try to delete the targeted person's profile
 result = delete_profile(target_username, current_user)

 # Print the result (expected output: "Permission denied: You do not have permission to delete users.")